Log in

 Every year beginning on December 1st, the Friends of Hagerman give the public an opportunity to support the Eastern Bluebird population and learn all about them via the Adopt-A-Nestbox Program.

-Participants of the Adopt-A-Nestbox program will have their name on one of the nestboxes along a Hagerman NWR hiking trail, and will receive an email every week during nesting season with a picture of the inside of the nestbox and an explanation of its stages of development.
-An adopted nestbox makes a great Christmas gift!
+Every week during nesting season, participants will receive an email with a picture of the inside of the nestbox and an explanation of what is happening at each stage in the development of the nestAn adopted nestbox makes a great Christmas gift!

 Donations to the Adopt-A-Nestbox Program help support the expense of maintaining the impressive Bluebird trail of 45 nestboxes throughout the refuge.